isotopp/isotopp.github.io/content/posts/2021-01-20-unlimited-mail-adresses.md

 $SPAM/
 ```

 Note how we detect the `X-local-part-suffic` before we run spam detection and sorting.
-This allows mail to subaddresses to always go through and bypass all spam filtering, so in exchange for having a personally identifyable mail address you get guarantee delivery.
+This allows mail to subaddresses to always go through and bypass all spam filtering, so in exchange for having a personally identifiable mail address you get guarantee delivery.
 Conversely, if you abuse the privilege you are routed to `$TRASH/`.

 ## Mail User Agent